nativ3ai/H1DR4-cli/README.md

 ```

 Alerts are stored in `~/.h1dr4/alerts.json` and continue running in the
 background similar to scheduled tasks.
+Commands may include headless prompts
+like `h1dr4 -p "<prompt>"` and can constrain tool usage with
-When a match occurs, a new terminal
+`--max-tool-rounds`.
+When a match occurs, a new terminal window displays the
-window displays the alert details so you don't miss the event.
+alert details so you don't miss the event.

 ### Managing MCP Servers